chavarera/PythonScript/Basic/Introduction.md

 - Although Python 2.7 is still widely used, Python 3 adoption is growing quickly :arrow_upper_right:.
 - In 2016, 71.9% of projects used Python 2.7,but by 2017, it had fallen to 63.7% :arrow_lower_left:.
 - This signals :traffic_light: that the programming community is turning to Python 3–albeit gradually–when developing real-world applications.
-- Python 2 :two: is Legacy but python 3 :three: is Future.
+- Python :two: is Legacy but python  :three: is Future.
-- So prefer python 3 :three:
+- So prefer python  :three:

-#### Some notable difference between python 2 :two: and python 3 :three:
+#### Some notable difference between python:two: and python :three:

-- There is better unicode support in python 3
+- There is better unicode support in python :three:
-- Python 3 has improved division integer
+- Python :three: has improved division integer

  Example :-
  ```python